-Coconut oil made headline recently when a new advisory from the American Heart Association advised against using it.
-In the past, coconut oil was promoted as a way to reduce the risk of heart disease — as well as fight dry skin, beat infections, reduce the risk of heart disease, help reverse Alzheimer’s, and prevent cancer.
+Coconut oil made headlines when an advisory from the American Heart Association advised against using it.
+In the past, coconut oil was promoted as a way to reduce the risk of heart disease—as well as to fight dry skin, beat infections, reduce the risk of heart disease, help reverse Alzheimer’s, and prevent cancer.
 Here, we take a closer look at these claims (including the heart health one) to find out which are true and which amount to wishful thinking.

 Does coconut oil reduce your risk of heart disease?

 Nope.
 The recent AHA report looked at the evidence on coconut oil specifically—pointing to a 2016 review that covered 21 studies—and found that replacing saturated fats, like coconut oil, butter, or lard, with polyunsaturated vegetable oils, like canola oil, flaxseed oil and olive oil, can reduce the risk of cardiovascular disease by 30 percent.

 That doesn’t mean you should never eat saturated fat, just that you should keep it in moderation.
 “People are liberally adding coconut oil to foods that they wouldn’t necessarily add fat to.
 I have clients who are literally eating multiple tablespoons a day from the jar,” says Tristaca Curley, a registered dietitian in Kelowna, B.C.
 “There are a lot of healthier [vegetables] oils that are going to be my go-tos.”